 A biblical reflection on the language of worship, ministry and work by the Rt Revd Dr Pete Wilcox, Bishop of Sheffield

-Practical ideas for churches and individuals to enable the whole people of God to live out the Good News of Jesus confidently in all of life, Sunday to Saturday:
+Practical ideas for churches to enable the whole people of God to live out the Good News of Jesus confidently in all of life, Sunday to Saturday:

 Keep up-to-date with SGPF resources